deancochran/deancochran.github.io/src/posts/your-ai-draft-is-not-my-work-to-finish.md

 _Header photo by [Grace Galligan on Unsplash](https://unsplash.com/photos/a-red-stop-sign-sitting-on-top-of-a-lush-green-field-dMZeRFGVC-M)._

-AI can produce a document that looks finished before anyone has done the work required to finish it.
+AI can make a document look done before anyone has done the work to finish it.

 The headings are clean.
-The tone is confident.
-The recommendations sound specific.
-There may even be a table, an implementation plan, and a reassuring conclusion.
-It creates the emotional experience of progress.

-Then somebody who understands the problem opens it.

-The assumptions are unstated.
-The terminology does not match the organization.
-The proposed controls do not fit the system.
-Sources are missing, stale, or weaker than the prose suggests.
-The hard tradeoffs have been rounded into bullet points.
-Now that person must reconstruct the prompt, recover the context, verify every claim, identify what is usable, and explain what has to change.

-That was not a handoff.
-It was work reassignment with nicer typography.

-## Fluent is not finished

-Generative AI is exceptionally good at early-stage output: outlines, options, first passes, summaries, scaffolding, and plausible language.
-That is useful.
-It is also easy to confuse with completion because fluency hides uncertainty.

-A rough human draft usually advertises its roughness.
-It has gaps, notes to self, awkward transitions, and visible questions.
-A generated draft can smooth over those signals.
-The uncertainty remains, but the presentation makes it less obvious.

-That difference matters.
-A polished surface changes how people evaluate the artifact.
-Instead of asking, “What remains unknown?” they ask, “Does this look impressive?”
-Instead of checking whether the recommendation fits reality, they react to how decisively it is written.

-The draft becomes dangerous when the generator stops being its first reviewer.

-Before sharing AI-assisted work, the person sharing it should be able to answer:

-- What did I ask the model to do, and what context did I withhold?
-- Which claims did I verify against primary or authoritative sources?
-- Which assumptions are mine, and which did the model invent?
-- What decisions does this artifact make, and who has authority to make them?
-- What is incomplete, uncertain, or intentionally out of scope?
-- What do I want from the recipient: review, a decision, subject-matter help, or implementation?

-If you cannot answer those questions, label the artifact as exploration.
-Do not present it as finished work.

-## The hidden request for help

-Sometimes an unreviewed AI artifact is really a request for help from somebody who does not want to ask directly.

-Imagine a generalized, composite enterprise security scenario.
-This is not an account of my current employer, any particular company, or one identifiable system.
-Someone generates an assessment-style document about a complicated environment and forwards it to a specialist.
-It contains broad concerns, generic remediation language, and confident priorities.
-The specialist is expected to determine which statements are true, supply the missing environment context, correct the recommendations, and turn the document into something actionable.

-The sender may believe they contributed a useful head start.
-The recipient received an unbounded research and review task.

-If what you need is expertise, say so:

-> I used AI to organize my initial thoughts, but I do not know whether the technical assumptions are sound.
-Could you help me frame this?
-I have not treated the draft as a recommendation.

-That message is honest.
-A DM, note, or email can establish the question, the uncertainty, the desired outcome, and the amount of help being requested.
-It gives the other person a chance to accept, decline, narrow, or redirect the work.

-Asking directly is not a weakness.
-Disguising the request as a completed artifact is.

-## Generation is cheap; acceptance is not

-The cost of producing words, code, diagrams, and plans has fallen.
-The cost of being responsible for them has not.

-Acceptance means deciding that an artifact is fit for its intended purpose.
-Verification means checking it against evidence and actual constraints.
-Integration means making it coexist with people, systems, code, policies, and timelines.
-Maintenance means owning what happens after the artifact meets reality.
-Judgment connects all four.

-Those costs often increase with generated output because AI lets us create more candidates than we can responsibly evaluate.
-Ten plausible approaches are not automatically better than two understood ones.
-A large patch produced in minutes can still take hours to review because the reviewer must build a mental model the generator never had.
-A confident plan can impose days of discovery on the people asked to implement it.

-This is the accounting error behind “AI did most of the work.”
-It may have done most of the generation.
-That is not the same unit.

-Research does not support one universal productivity slogan either.
-In a 2025 randomized study, [METR observed 16 experienced open-source developers working in their own repositories](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) take 19% longer on the studied tasks when AI tools were allowed, even though they believed the tools had sped them up.
-METR explicitly limited that result to its setting and now labels it historical.
-Its [2026 follow-up](https://metr.org/blog/2026-02-24-uplift-update/) found signs that newer tools may help more, but the researchers said selection effects and time-measurement problems made the newer estimate unreliable.

-That is the useful lesson: the feeling of acceleration is not sufficient evidence, and the effect depends on the people, tools, tasks, and definition of done.

-Microsoft Research reached a related but distinct conclusion in a [survey of 319 knowledge workers](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers/).
-Higher confidence in generative AI was associated with less reported critical thinking, while respondents described critical thinking shifting toward verification, integration, and task stewardship.
-It was a survey, not a productivity experiment, so I would not use it to claim that AI makes everyone think less.
-I would use it as a reminder that oversight changes shape rather than disappearing.

-## I use AI deeply

-This argument is not anti-AI.
+The tone sounds sure.
+There may be a table, a plan, and a neat conclusion.
+It feels like progress.

+Then somebody who knows the subject opens it.

+The terms are wrong.
+The plan does not fit the real system.
+Sources are missing or weak.
+The hard choices have been turned into friendly bullet points.
+Now that person has to rebuild the context, check every claim, and figure out what can be saved.

+> When you skip the review, you do not save work.
+You move it to somebody else.

+## Looks done is not done

+AI is great at first passes.
+It can make outlines, list options, summarize notes, sketch code, and clean up rough language.
+I use it for all of that.

+Here’s the trap: fluent writing hides uncertainty.

+A rough human draft usually looks rough.
+It has gaps, awkward lines, and notes like “check this.”
+An AI draft can smooth those signs away.
+The gaps are still there.
+They are just harder to see.

+Before you share AI-assisted work, ask yourself:

+- Did I read the whole thing?
+- Which claims did I check?
+- What did the model assume?
+- What is still unclear or unfinished?
+- What do I actually want from the person receiving it?

+If you cannot answer those questions, call it exploration or a rough draft.
+That is fine.
+Just do not call it finished.

+## Sometimes the draft is the ask

+An unreviewed AI draft can be a hidden request for help.

+Picture a general, composite enterprise security example.
+This is not about my current employer, a specific company, or a real identifiable system.

+Someone generates an assessment, gives it a quick skim, and sends it to a specialist.
+The concerns sound serious.
+The fixes sound reasonable.
+But the draft does not know the environment.

+The specialist now has to find out what is true, add the missing context, fix the advice, and turn it into a real plan.
+The sender thinks they gave them a head start.
+What they really sent was a wide-open review job.

+If you need help, ask for it plainly.
+A DM, note, or email works:

+> I used AI to organize my first thoughts, but I have not checked the technical assumptions.
+Could you help me frame the problem?
+I am not treating this as a recommendation yet.

+That is honest.
+It tells the other person what you know, what you do not know, and what kind of help you want.
+They can say yes, say no, or narrow the question.

+> Asking for help is not the problem.
+Hiding the ask inside a polished draft is.

+## The cheap part is not the whole job

+AI made it cheap to produce words, code, diagrams, and plans.
+It did not make it cheap to trust them.

+Someone still has to:

+- check the facts;
+- decide whether the work fits the real goal;
+- merge it with existing systems and plans;
+- maintain it after the first handoff; and
+- own the result.

+More output can create more review, not less.
+Ten plausible options are not better than two understood ones.
+A large patch written in minutes may still take hours to review.
+A confident plan may create days of discovery for the people asked to carry it out.

+> Generation got cheap.
+Judgment did not.

+Research does not give us one simple productivity slogan.
+In a 2025 randomized study, [METR studied 16 experienced open-source developers working in repositories they knew well](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/).
+On the tasks studied, they took 19% longer when AI tools were allowed, even though they thought AI had sped them up.
+METR limits that finding to that setting and now calls it historical.

+METR's [2026 follow-up](https://metr.org/blog/2026-02-24-uplift-update/) saw signs that newer tools might help more.
+But the researchers said selection bias and problems measuring time made the newer estimate unreliable.
+The honest answer is that results depend on the people, tools, tasks, and what counts as done.

+A [Microsoft Research survey of 319 knowledge workers](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers/) found that higher confidence in AI was linked with less reported critical thinking.
+People also described spending more of their thinking on checking responses, fitting them into the work, and overseeing the task.
+It was a survey, not a productivity experiment.
+It does not prove AI makes everyone think less.
+It does show that review does not disappear.
+It changes.

+## I use AI a lot

+This is not an anti-AI argument.
 I use AI deeply in my engineering work.

-[Gradient Peak](https://github.com/deancochran/gradientpeak), the product repository, is public.
-The orchestration around my local checkouts is a separate arrangement I maintain; the public repository link is not documentation for that control plane.
+[Gradient Peak](https://github.com/deancochran/gradientpeak) is my public product repository.
+Around my local checkouts, I run a separate control plane.
+That local setup is mine; the public repo link is not proof or documentation of it.

-Locally, I keep the coordination root outside Git and make product changes in linked worktrees.
-[Git's official documentation](https://git-scm.com/docs/git-worktree) describes how one repository can support multiple working trees with separate per-worktree state.
-I reserve `main` for inspection and integration, use `dev` for normal implementation, and create task worktrees for bounded changes:
+I keep the control-plane root outside Git.
+Product changes happen in linked worktrees.
+[Git documents](https://git-scm.com/docs/git-worktree) how one repository can have multiple working trees with their own working state.
+In my setup, `main` is for inspection and integration, `dev` is for normal implementation, and task worktrees isolate bounded changes:

 ```text
 GradientPeak/